small pile of different size and metal jump rings on a table featured

 The issue with gold-filled jump rings, despite their appealing look and lower cost, becomes apparent during the welding process.
 Welding a gold-filled jump ring might initially seem successful, but a small dark spot at the weld point often appears.
 This discoloration occurs as the heat exposes the base metal within the jump ring, rather than the outer gold layer.
 Over time, this dark spot can enlarge, weakening the metal and potentially leading to breakage or unsightly corrosion, which is not the same thing as tarnishing.

-That’s exactly why I personally use and recommend solid gold jump rings, either in white or yellow gold, even if the chains I’m using aren’t solid gold.
+That’s exactly why I personally use and recommend solid gold jump rings from trusted suppliers like Sunstone Engineering, either in white, yellow, or rose gold, even if the chains I’m using aren’t solid gold.
 Using solid gold ensures that the whole jump ring is made of the same high-quality metal, so when it’s welded closed, there’s no chance of any lesser metal being exposed and ruining the look or strength of the connection.

 Related: Will Permanent Jewelry Tarnish?
 (Here’s What You Can Do)